Uffe Elbæk: The Alternative (2013–2020)

-On 23 February Uffe Elbæk made use of Twitter to break the news that The Alternative had gathered enough signatures to become eligible to take part in the forthcoming parliamentary election.
+On 23 February, Uffe Elbæk made use of Twitter to break the news that The Alternative had gathered enough signatures to become eligible to take part in the forthcoming parliamentary election.
 This was officially confirmed and accepted by the Interior Ministry on 23 March, when the party was granted the acceptance on the electoral lists.

-At the Parliamentary election on 18 June the Alternative obtained 4.8% of the votes (168,788), which gave them nine seats in the parliament.
+At the Parliamentary election on 18 June, the Alternative obtained 4.8% of the votes (168,788), which gave them nine seats in the parliament.
 Uffe Elbæk received 18,796 personal votes, thereby attaining the 10th-most personal votes this election.
 He was nominated by the party to run for Prime Minister in the election, but lost to the leader of the Social Democrats, Mette Frederiksen.

-In addition to Uffe Elbæk, the members of the parliamentary group of The Alternative are Carolina Maier, Josephine Fock, Christian Poll, Torsten Gejl, Rasmus Nordqvist, Ulla Sandbæk, Roger Matthisen and René Gade.
+In addition to Uffe Elbæk, the members of the parliamentary group of The Alternative include Carolina Maier, Josephine Fock, Christian Poll, Torsten Gejl, Rasmus Nordqvist, Ulla Sandbæk, Roger Matthisen, and René Gade.

 Independent Greens (2020–2022)

-In March 2020, Elbæk along with Sikandar Siddique, Susanne Zimmer and Niko Grünfeld, left The Alternative after allegations that leader Josephine Fock had verbally abused members of the party.
-Fock had been elected succeed Elbæk in February.
+In March 2020, Elbæk along with Sikandar Siddique, Susanne Zimmer, and Niko Grünfeld, left The Alternative after allegations that leader Josephine Fock had verbally abused members of the party.
+Fock had been elected to succeed Elbæk in February.
 On 7 March, a slim majority in the central board gave Fock their support, with ten voting for and seven against.
 Following the decision, the party's local branch in Elbæk's constituency demanded that he publicly express full support of Fock, or they would withdraw their support of Elbæk.
 On 9 March, Elbæk left the party, saying he "no longer recognized" the party he founded.

 The four formed the Independent Greens as a "responsible, climate-conscious and anti-racist party," and Siddique was elected leader.

+In late November 2021, Elbæk, together with Katarina Ammitzbøll, aided former Hong Kong lawmaker Ted Hui, who was under criminal investigation, to obtain a visa to leave Hong Kong.
+Hui used this opportunity to self-exile, as he announced shortly after arriving.
+Danish reports said that Hong Kong authorities would seek to have Ammitzbøll and Elbæk extradited.

 Return to The Alternative (2022)

-Ahead of the Next Danish general election, new Alternative leader Franciska Rosenkilde called for a united green list including The Alternative, the Independent Greens and the Vegan Party, as all three green parties were polling below the electoral threshold and there was a chance of no green representation in the Folketing.
+Ahead of the Next Danish general election, new Alternative leader Franciska Rosenkilde called for a united green list including The Alternative, the Independent Greens, and the Vegan Party, as all three green parties were polling below the electoral threshold and there was a chance of no green representation in the Folketing.
 Siddique, however, dismissed the plan.
 Elbæk later called for the Independent Greens and Alternative to merge, and eventually rejoined the old party, reducing the number of sitting FG MPs to two.

+Post-political career

+As of 2025 Elbæk is a founder and partner in the social and democratic innovation lab Tomorrow Collective.